R301Carbine/scTREND/README.md

 ```

 ## Application example

+### Explanation of key functions
+`workflow.scTREND_preprocess`: Preprocesses single-cell and bulk RNA-seq data to identify highly variable genes and prepare the inputs required for scTREND, with optional incorporation of driver-gene information.
+`workflow.run_scTREND`: Runs the scTREND workflow, including model training and estimation of time- and condition-dependent hazard coefficients.

+### Running scTREND
 In this tutorial, we present an application of scTREND using a melanoma single-cell RNA-seq dataset (GSE115978) together with a bulk RNA-seq dataset from TCGA-SKCM.
 BRAF mutation status is incorporated as a driver condition, and the survival time axis is discretized into four time intervals.
 Under this setting, both the coefficients shared across all patients and the coefficients specific to BRAF-mutant patients can be visualized as shown below.